lwdozal/Dissertation_AI_Workbench/data_collection/README.md

 ## Web scraping
 Create a list of hashtags you want to use to scrape instagram.
-- In the insta_hashtags2025.py input your password, username, and create a hashtag variable.
+- In the `insta_hashtags2025.py` input your password, username, and create a hashtag variable.
 - Uncomment the function calls and url when necessary
-- run insta_accounts2025.py
+- run `insta_accounts2025.py`
 - This will open a web browser.
 Wait for it to sign in using your input password and username.
 - Manually click the 'Not Now' button -- could not figure this out for some reason.

 Create a list of accounts you want to use to scrape instagram.
-- In the insta_hashtags2025.py input your password, username, and create a hashtag variable.
+- In the i`nsta_hashtags2025.py` input your password, username, and create a hashtag variable.
 - Uncomment the function calls and url when necessary
-- run insta_accounts2025.py
+- run `insta_accounts2025.py`
 - This will open a web browser.
 Wait for it to sign in using your input password and username.
 - Manually click the 'Not Now' button -- could not figure this out for some reason.

 Both of these methods will append the output to the *content.csv* file and will create folders for each hashtag/account.

 ## Cleaning
-go to data_ceaning folder \
+Go to data_ceaning folder \
 Open the `RemoveDuplicates.py` and make sure the file being as the content vairable matches your file.

 This will create a new file with the duplicates removed from your content file.